-Multi Bands Antenna for Wireless Communication and Mobile System
+Multi Bands Antenna for Wireless Communication System with Slots

-Evizal Abdul Kadir, Siti Mariyam Shamsuddin, Eko Supriyanto Tharek Abd Rahman, Sharul Kamal Abdul Rahim and Sri Listia Rosa
+Evizal Abdul Kadir, Eko Supriyanto, Siti Mariyam Shamsuddin, Tharek Abd Rahman, Sharul Kamal Abdul Rahim and Sri Listia Rosa

-Abstract- Wireless and mobile communication is common trend in this era, everyone need internet access to check email, reply message and others that need internet to access it.
-Frequency bands is natural resource with limited spectrum and cannot create, thus utilize of spectrum and maximize user is required to serve for many users.
+Abstract- Rapid growing of user in mobile communication and limited of spectrum created many frequency band used by operator.
 This letter propose a new antenna design with slots that covered multiple bands common used in mobile communication and longterm evolutions (LTE) system.
 A single patch antenna operating at 2.6 GHz for LTE band was first designed and then optimization by introducing slots on antenna patch has been done to improve the antenna's bandwidth (BW).
 As a transmitter antenna requires high gain for effective transmission, air gap and aluminum plate are used as ground element in order to achieve high gain performance.
 The reflection coefficient of initially designed single patch antenna gives a single band response.
 However some slots and array elements are introduced into the antenna to obtain multi band response, which covers a few bands.
 The results obtained from reflection coefficient have shown that the proposed patch antenna is suitable in such telecommunication system applications as GSM, UMTS, LTE, WLAN and WiMAX.
-The result of simulation reflection coefficient is -34 dB at centre frequency 2.6 GHz and antenna gain is 8.21 dBi.
-Proposed antenna also made from inexpensive material FR4 that can be found in normal supplier, beside that with ground element made from aluminum material also easy to get with reasonable price.
+The result of simulation reflection coefficient is -34 dB at centre frequency 2.6 GHz and antenna gain is 8.21 dBi...